Abra19/mini-brain-games-python/README.md

 ### Descriptions
 This project implemented a set of mini-games launched from the console:
-  * check is number even?
+  * check is number even

 ### Requirements
 1. Python >=3.8.1